 Tip 3.
 You can use a bone-in prime rib or sous vide boneless prime rib.
 The flavor won’t be affected if you go with boneless.
 Totally up to you.
 The recipe instructions stay the same.

 Tip 4.
 Wondering how much prime rib to cook?
-Check out our How Much Prime Rib To Serve Per Person guidelines.
+Check out this How Much Prime Rib Per Person article.

 Tip 5.
 Use the bones to make Instant Pot Bone Broth.